Frequently asked questions

 Read the answers to our most frequently asked questions.
 If you have a question about any aspect of Kendal College that isn't answered here, please get in touch using our contact page.

 What Transport is available to get to College?

 We are committed to providing discounted travel to students where possible.
 Discounted travel is achieved through negotiations with bus service providers and direct college contributions to transport costs, thus reducing the cost for students.
-There is additional financial support for those from low income households.
-Kendal College bus passes are available to full-time students and apprentices.
-If you study part-time, it will probably be cheaper to buy return bus tickets direct from the driver.
-As we are a small college we unfortunately cannot provide services to meet everyone’s needs, but we hope our provision continues to benefit the majority of our students and their families.
-The Kendal College bus pass gives Monday-Friday travel from Home to/from College during term time.
+There are a number of transport options available to students.
+College annual bus passes are available to full-time students and give Monday-Friday travel from Home to/from College during term time.
 The College subsidises the cost of the bus pass and asks for a contribution of £480 for the year (works out as £14 per week), which can be paid in full or spread over four payments.
 You may be able to apply for financial help from college toward this cost, meaning that the pass could be free, if you are living in a low income household or are experiencing financial hardship.
 If you are a part time student or apprentice, please contact us to discuss the options available.

 For more information see: www.kendal.ac.uk/transport

 We run a wide range of part-time courses, with daytime and evening options.
 Many courses will be starting again in January and February so please see our website for information: www.kendal.ac.uk/courses/part-time

 Is Kendal College a good choice if I want to go to University?